-By default, New Relic Alerts creates a single incident for the selected policy.
+By default, a single incident record will be created for each alert policy.
 If additional conditions are violated by any target after the incident opens, the violations are added to the same incident.
 Only one incident appears on your Incidents indexes for the selected policy.

 Selecting the By policy preference is the most general option.
-New Relic Alerts will accumulate all condition violations for every target into a single incident record.
+All condition violations for every target will be accumulated into a single incident record.

 Example: Roll up by condition